Supersolid and pair correlations of the extended Jaynes-Cummings-Hubbard model on triangular lattices: Model and Methods

-Figs.~\ref{ex} (a) and (b) show the JCH model on the one dimensional and triangular cavity lattices.
-For convenience, we decompose each unit cell into two (three) sublattices labeled by $A$ and $B$ ($A$, $B$ and $C$).

-On each cavity site $i$, the two-level atom is contained.
+Following Ref.~\cite{Supersolid}, we consider a triangular lattice of coupled cavities as sketched in Fig.~\ref{fig:ex}.
+On each cavity site $i$, the two-level atom with a ground state $|g\ra$ and excited state $|e\ra$ is contained.
 The on-site coupling between the photons and the atom on each site $i$ can be described by the JC Hamiltonian $H_i^{JC}$

-where $\omega$ is the frequency of the mode of the photon creation and annihilation operators at lattice site $i$, $\varepsilon$ is the transition frequency between two energy levels, $n_i^a=a_i^\dagger a_i$ and $n_i^\sigma=\sigma_i^\dagger \sigma_i$ are the photon number and the number of excitations of the atomic levels, respectively. $a_i^\dagger$ and $a_i$ are the photon creation and annihilation operators at lattice site $i$, Pauli matrices $\sigma_i^\dagger$ ($\sigma_i$) represent the raising (lowering) operator, and $\beta$ is the atom-photon coupling strength.
-As shown in Fig.~\ref{ex} (c), $a_i \sigma_i^\dagger$ means that a photon is absorbed and an atom excitation forms simultaneously.
+where $\omega$ is the frequency of the mode of the photon creation and annihilation operators at lattice site $i$, $\varepsilon$ is the transition frequency between two energy levels, $n_i^a=a_i^\dagger a_i$ and $n_i^\sigma=\sigma_i^\dagger \sigma_i$ are the photon number and the number of excitations of the atomic levels, respectively. $a_i^\dagger$ and $a_i$ are respectively the photon creation and annihilation operators at lattice site $i$.
+The pauli matrices $\sigma_i^\dagger$ ($\sigma_i$) represent the raising (lowering) operator, and $\beta$ is the atom-photon coupling strength.
+As shown in Fig.~\ref{fig:ex}, $a_i \sigma_i^\dagger$ means that a photon is absorbed and an atom excitation forms simultaneously, and may hence be understood as a raising operator in a pseudo-spin -1/2 space formed by the two states $|g,1\rangle_x$ and $|e,0\rangle_x$.
+For convenience, we focus on the case $\varepsilon=\omega=0$.

+In this study, we focus our analysis to a sector of low density of excitations $\rho \leq 1$, where at most one photon is present in each cavity.
+As we will show, this regime can be modeled by a hard-core particle description with at most one photon per cavity.

-The extended JCH model includes a dipole interaction term with strength $V$, and photon tunneling term with $t$ between cavities.
+The extended JCH model includes a dipole interaction term and photon tunneling term between cavities.
 The Hamiltonian is defined as

-where the total number of excitations is $\rho\equiv \sum_i{n}_i=\sum_i(n_i^\sigma+n_i^a)$, $\mu$ is the chemical potential, $t$ is the hopping amplitude of photons between a pair of neighboring lattice sites $i$ and $j$ and $V$ is the nearest-neighbor interactions between the atoms.
+where the total number of excitations is $\rho \equiv \sum_i{n}_i=\sum_i(n_i^\sigma+n_i^a)$, $\mu$ is the chemical potential, $t$ is the hopping amplitude of photons between a pair of neighboring lattice sites $i$ and $j$, and $V$ is the nearest-neighbor interactions between the atoms.
+The main ingredients of model~\eqref{a} are sketched in Fig.~\ref{fig:sketch} for a zigzag-ladder geometry.